Table of Contents

 There are certain times when dollar cost averaging makes sense, and certain investments that are suited to this strategy.

-• For example, many people believe they need to invest large sums of money to invest successfully.
-In fact, DCA is evidence that you can invest small amounts, steadily over time, and reap the benefits of market growth.
+• Small and steady approach: For example, many people believe they need to invest large sums of money to invest successfully and they may have questions about buying and selling strategies, such as how long should you hold stocks.
+With DCA, an investor can invest small amounts steadily over time, and reap the potential benefits of market growth.

-• Funds: Mutual funds allow you to purchase a share, which represents a very small allocation of the underlying investment portfolio.
+• Purchasing mutual funds: Mutual funds allow you to purchase a share that represents a very small allocation of the underlying investment portfolio.
 This means that you can diversify with much smaller dollar amounts than if you purchased the securities on your own.

-• ETFs (exchange-traded funds): Similar to mutual funds, ETFs provide an opportunity to diversify with smaller dollar amounts.
+• Investing in ETFs: (exchange-traded funds): Similar to mutual funds, ETFs provide an opportunity to diversify with smaller dollar amounts.
 Additionally, ETFs are available to trade throughout the day, generally have low expenses, no investment minimums, and may offer greater tax-efficiency.

 The Takeaway

-Dollar cost averaging is a fairly straightforward strategy that can help mitigate the impact of volatility on your portfolio, and also help you avoid giving into emotional impulses when it comes to buying or selling.
-Thus, dollar cost averaging can help you stay in the market, even when it’s fluctuating, with the result that you buy more when prices are low and less when prices are high — but overall, you may end up paying less on average.
+Dollar cost averaging is a fairly straightforward strategy that could help mitigate the impact of volatility on your portfolio, and may also help you avoid giving into emotional impulses when it comes to buying or selling.
+Thus, dollar cost averaging might help you stay in the market, even when it’s fluctuating, with the potential result that you could buy more when prices are low and less when prices are high.
+Overall, you may end up paying less on average.

 But dollar cost averaging isn’t an excuse for literally “setting and forgetting” your portfolio.
 It’s still important to check on your investments in case there are any new opportunities or bona fide laggards.
-And once a year, it’s wise to rebalance your portfolio to restore your original asset allocation (unless of course your risk tolerance or goals have changed).
+And once a year (or at whatever interval makes sense for you), you may want to rebalance your portfolio to help stay on track to meet your financial goals.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).